 The closest seating to this accessible toilet would be the seats on the end of rows closest to Door A (beginning with Seat 1) at the back of the auditorium (rows Q, R ,S and T).

-Oxford Playhouse offers discounted tickets priced at £11.50 and £15 (dependent on the show) to patrons who are registered with a visual or hearing impairment and also to patrons in receipt of Personal Independence Payment (PIP) or Attendance Allowance.
+Oxford Playhouse offers discounted tickets priced at £11.50 and £15 (dependent on the show) to patrons who are registered with a visual or hearing impairment and also to patrons who have a disability, as defined by the Equality Act 2010.
 A companion can also buy a ticket at this discounted price in advance.

 There is a number of disabled parking spaces on Beaumont Street itself on both sides of the street.
 There are some more on St Giles.
 See the Blue Badge parking map.
 The nearest car park to Oxford Playhouse is the underground car park in Gloucester Green, however there are no lifts so it's not accessible for disability/pushchairs.
 There is also a height restrictions in operation so if you are travelling by mini bus, check at www.oxfordcity.co.uk.